 No amendment to the approved budget may be made without the prior approval of DCJS.
 No more than two (2) budget amendments will be permitted during the grant period.
 Budget Revision - Amendment requests, along with accompanying narrative, are to be submitted using the On-line Grants Management System (OGMS).
 The submission deadline for budget amendments is 45 days prior to the end of the grant period.
+Changes in grant funded staff and authorized officials must be made in a contract amendment within 30 days of the change occurring.

-41. Financial Audits
+42. Financial Audits